Volunteering with AIM- Degree Seeking

 • any portfolio images you would like to share

-New volunteer selections will be made by end of day on November 22nd.
+New volunteer selections will be made by end of day on April 29th.
 All applicants who interviewed/auditioned will be notified of acceptance status via email.

 • If you are selected as an AIM volunteer, you will be required to attend an in-person Onboarding Session with Volunteer Services.
 Do not worry if Onboarding Session spots are full.
 Volunteer Services holds a few spots for accepted AIM volunteers.
 Volunteer Services will provide emailed instructions on how to sign up for your session.

-G) Obtain Occupational Health Clearance
+G) May 18-20 – Obtain Occupational Health Clearance

 1. Visit UF Health Volunteer Services’ website to see all health document requirements.